 |Revolutionary Journalism, poetry, & prose on issues of poverty, racism, disability, in/migration, border fascism, incarceration, welfare (de)form, profiling, indigenous resistance, art, media, and more by the folks who experience these struggles first-hand.|

 (POOR Magazine -The print edition- Is currently out of print due to lack of funding.
 Some copies of Volume #4: MOTHERS still available by mail order.
 Contact email@example.com)

 Blogs and Journalizm by Poverty Skolaz locally and globally linked below:

-National Call for a State Of Emergency/Moratorium on all PoLice Use of Force
+On Monday, August 15, 2016, members of the community of Olympia, WA responded to POOR Magazine's National Call for a State Of Emergency/Moratorium on all Use of Force by PoLice.

 Eviction of Elders = Death: 100 year old Black Elder Recieves Sherriff Notice to Vacate and goes to ICU-

 Iris Canada, the 100-year-old African American woman being evicted from her Western Addition home of over 50 years, is in the hospital right now after she was served with a sheriff's notice to vacate her apartment this Wednesday.

 According to her niece, Iris Merriouns, she called Peter Owens, one of her evictors, and when he didn't answer, left a message begging him not to do this to her, not to evict her.
 Then her heart rate accelerated and she was rushed to the emergency room.